PiatekBartosz/BM1390GLV-ZTR-I2C/README.md

 # Build
-Builded using cmake extension
+Builded using VS Code cmake extension
-It will only build  on Linux as it

 # Run
-Make sure you are in build folder:
+Make sure you are in build folder (the 222.txx data file is accessed using relative path):
 ```
 cd build
 ```